robinrojh/tp/docs/UserGuide.md

 In Command Line Interface (CLI):
 - `find Fix`
   - Result shows: `1 client(s) listed!`
-  - ❗ If no Clients were found, then the Procedure panel will contain the previously listed Procedures In Application: ![list](images/findCommandExample.png)
+In Application: ![list](images/findCommandExample.png)

 ### Clear All Clients: `clear`